auqcauqc/project/README.md

 ### Data format

-Each setting takes one line and it has the following format:
+Each setting takes one line and has the following format:

 ```
 name=value